 Mary has been a licensed foster parent for 12 years.
 Her fostering journey has opened up many opportunities for Mary to support and encourage foster parents.
 She served as an Assistant Recruitment Coordinator and Recruiter Peer Mentor (RPM) with FosteringWA for five years.
 She and her husband have three adult children and they have provided a home for countless others.
 Mary works part time at an alternative high school teaching reading.

-We know caregivers feel successful in their journey when they are connected to other caregivers.
-That is why Alliance CaRES is in the community to help you come together with other local foster and kinship families to share common challenges, feel heard, and solve problems.
+We know relatives and foster parents feel more successful in their journey when they are connected to others who “get it.”
+That is why Alliance CaRES is in the community to help you get connected with local foster and kinship families to share common challenges, feel heard, and solve problems.

 Topic Support Groups